iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subdifferentials Subgradient Computations.md

 **Source**:

 A website for lecture notes, see [here](https://maunamn.wordpress.com/8-the-subdifferential-sum-rule/) for more.
+For a norma general and direct coverage of the theorem, see Rockafellar's convex book theorem 23.8.

 ---